 Rosa isn’t a fan of the 90s DuckTales series but it was unquestionably struck from the Barks mold.
 With a new version launching next year, I’m guessing it’ll have more in common with the Mickey Mouse shorts.
 Maybe that’s okay.
 I love how Batman can be both The Dark Knight and the ’66 Caped Crusader.
 I like how the Mickey shorts felt comfortable not just putting Mickey in Paris, or Holland, or Mumbai, but also having him speak entirely in unsubtitled foreign languages.
 The new DuckTales series promises to make Webby a main character, bringing a tiny bit of gender diversity to the cast.
 The earlier show often had her fill the role of wet blanket, though, so maybe they’ll improve on that.

 Jack Kirby had a set of loose rules he followed when drawing his characters.
 The stripe under Captain America’s star was always red.
 Mr. Fantastic doesn’t stretch his neck; if he wanted to reach something, he’d stretch his torso, instead, which Kirby felt looked more dignified.
 I can’t read Fantastic Four comics now without being critical of any artist who has Reed stretch his neck.
 He’s breaking a Kirby rule (that Kirby himself something broke)!
 Many of the great FF books nonetheless have neck-stretching Reeds in them.
-Is it okay the the new special treats Donald as a duck, not a person?
+Is it okay that the new special treats Donald as a duck, not a person?
 Sure!
 I just thought it was mildly interesting to point out.